 Wiki says – “The distribution of atolls around the globe is instructive: most of the world’s atolls are in the Pacific Ocean (with concentrations in the Tuamotu Islands, Caroline Islands, Marshall Islands, Coral Sea Islands, and the island groups of Kiribati, Tuvalu and Tokelau) and Indian Ocean (the Atolls of the Maldives, the Lakshadweep Islands, the Chagos Archipelago and the Outer Islands of the Seychelles).
 The Atlantic Ocean has no large groups of atolls, other than eight atolls east of Nicaragua that belong to the Colombian department of San Andres and Providencia in the Caribbean.”

-Once we landed in the tiniest airport we have ever seen, the sound of ukulele welcomed us.
-We were given a traditional Maeva, the Tahitian word for welcome as we made our way to find our boat that will take us to our resort.
+We landed in Papeete spent the night at Intercontinental Tahiti Resort and took the flight to Bora Bora the next day.
+Once we boarded the AirTahiti flight and the flight took off, we kept our eyes on the windows as we crossed one tiny island after the other.
+Each a tiny little speck on the bright blue ocean with a ring of turquoise waters around it.
+When we landed at the tiniest airport we have ever seen, the sound of ukulele welcomed us.
+We were given a traditional Maeva, the Tahitian word for the welcome as we made our way to find the boat that will take us to our resort in paradise.

-The photos here were taken from our plane ride from Tahiti to Bora Bora, I did not alter the images, it was really this spectacular!
+The photos here were taken from our plane ride on Air Tahiti from Tahiti to Bora Bora, I did not alter the images, it was really this spectacular!

 Secret & Private Island in Bora Bora

 A drive around the heart-shaped island of Moorea